A Little Perspective

 So what does the LDDA do on a daily basis?

 The LDDA advocates for Downtown and its investors.
-We lobby the City to make physical improvements according to a plan we devised cooperatively.
-We also manage the Downtown Farmers Curb Market, the First Friday event, and other events, as well as execute marketing campaigns to educate the public on why the Downtown Lakeland is a great place to live, work, and play.
+We lobby the City to make physical improvements according to a plan we devised cooperatively with the CRA.
+We also manage the Downtown Farmers Curb Market, the First Friday event, and MANY other events, as well as execute marketing campaigns to educate the public on why the Downtown Lakeland is a great place to live, work, and play.